sasbass/market/README.md

 Product designed for small shops.
 Made on codeigniter

-Remains: you need to create a link with the cash register.
+Remains: Need to create a connection with the cash register.